-- Membership - One faculty member from each IBMS discipline appointed by discipline executive committees. - Director of IBMS 5000 Fundamentals of Biomedical Sciences; as ex officio, non-voting. - One IBMS student elected by the Graduate Student Association; ex officio, non-voting. - One member of the Council of Discipline Coordinators, non-voting. - Chair/Chair elect is appointed by COGS; 2 year term, no term limit. - Responsibilities
+- One faculty member from each IBMS discipline appointed by discipline executive committees. - Director of IBMS 5000 Fundamentals of Biomedical Sciences; as ex officio, non-voting. - One IBMS student elected by the IBMS Student Council; ex officio, non-voting. - One member of the Council of Discipline Coordinators, non-voting.

+- Chair/Chair elect is appointed by COGS; 2 year term, no term limit. - Director, IBMS Program, ex officio, non-voting

-In consultation with and under the authority of the IBMS COGS, the IBMS Curriculum Committee is responsible for all aspects of the curriculum including the development and oversight of core courses applicable to all IBMS students; elimination of redundant courses; requests for new course approvals, coordinated scheduling of all courses; and evaluation of all courses).
+In consultation with and under the authority of the IBMS COGS, the IBMS Curriculum Committee is responsible for all aspects of the curriculum including the development and oversight of core courses applicable to all IBMS students; elimination of redundant courses; requests for new course approvals, coordinated scheduling of all courses; and evaluation of all courses (a SACS requirement).
 This committee will assist Discipline Directors in executing their responsibilities with regard to discipline-related courses and the developing and/or changing of Plans of Study.